joncursi/cheddur-whitepaper/whitepaper.md

     the opinion of someone else.

 # Cheddur 2.0

+To properly incentivize the HQR, to help consumers discover the best projects, and to hold projects accountable.

 * System where users are rewarded for virtuous behavior on the platform.
 Users are incentivized to: